StableMamba: Distillation-free Scaling of Large SSMs for Images and Videos: Related Work

-\textbf{State Space Models:} Recently, State-Space Models (SSMs), such as the Structured State-Space Model (S4~\cite{gu2022s4}), have been presented as an alternative to Self-Attention~\cite{vaswani2017attention} for efficient modeling of long sequences with linear complexity.
-Various variants building on the S4 architecture have also been proposed, including S5~\cite{smith2023s5}, H3~\cite{fu2023h3}, and GSS~\cite{mehta2022GSS}.
-However, the original S4~\cite{gu2022s4} and its variants had a weakness compared to Self-Attention, mainly because they did not have any input dependencies.
-To mitigate this, Mamba~\cite{gu2023mamba} proposed an input-dependent state-space model alongside an efficient hardware-optimized parallel selective scan mechanism (S6).
+\textbf{State Space Models:} Recently, State-Space Models (SSMs), such as the Structured State-Space Model S4~\citep{gu2022s4}, have been presented as an alternative to Self-Attention~\citep{vaswani2017attention} for efficient modeling of long sequences with linear complexity.
+Various variants building on the S4 architecture have also been proposed, including S5~\citep{smith2023s5}, H3~\citep{fu2023h3}, and GSS~\citep{mehta2022GSS}.
+However, the original S4~\citep{gu2022s4} and its variants had a weakness compared to Self-Attention, mainly because they did not have any input dependencies.
+To mitigate this, \citet{gu2023mamba} proposed the input-dependent state-space model MAMBA alongside an efficient hardware-optimized parallel selective scan mechanism (S6).
 Various works have been proposed in computer vision applying Mamba to different downstream domains.
-Two variants were initially proposed for image classification: Vim~\cite{lianghui2024vim} and VMamba~\cite{yue2024vmamba}.
-Vim proposed an isotropic architecture with a bi-directional scanning variant of Mamba~\cite{gu2023mamba} for effectively scanning the image token sequence.
-In contrast, VMamba~\cite{yue2024vmamba} proposed a hierarchical architecture with a four-directional scan across all four spatial dimensions.
-Subsequently, other variants such as LocalVMamba~\cite{huang2024localmamba} had a Swin~\cite{liu2021Swin} style windowed scan while EfficientVMamba~\cite{pei2024efficientvmamba} proposed an atrous-selective scan to improve efficiency.
-Furthermore, Mamba was also used in various applications in video understanding~\cite{yang2024vivim, li2024videomamba, chen2024video}, image segmentation~\cite{liu2024swin_umamba, ma2024umamba, ruan2024vmunet, gong2024nnmamba}, and various other tasks~\cite{guo2024mambamorph, he2024pan, wang2024graph, guo2024mambair, liang2024pointmamba}.
-SiMBA~\cite{patro2024simba} uses the Fourier transform with non-linearities to model eigenvalues as negative real numbers in an attempt to improve the training.
-Similar methods have also been proposed for CNNs~\cite{wang2020high} and Transformer~\cite{xiao2021early, touvron2021deit, touvron2021going}.
-A concurrent work to ours, VideoMamba~\cite{li2024videomamba}, proposes to use a distillation-based objective to stabilize the training of larger models.
-However, we show that a simple interleaving of Self-Attention layers within a Mamba-based model is enough to stabilize training for image and action recognition applications and improve robustness against high frequencies in the input.
+Two variants were initially proposed for image classification: Vim~\citep{lianghui2024vim} and VMamba~\citep{yue2024vmamba}.
+Vim proposed an isotropic architecture with a bi-directional scanning variant of Mamba~\citep{gu2023mamba} for effectively scanning the image token sequence.
+In contrast, VMamba~\citep{yue2024vmamba} proposed a hierarchical architecture with a four-directional scan across all four spatial dimensions.
+Subsequently, other variants such as LocalVMamba~\citep{huang2024localmamba} had a Swin~\citep{liu2021Swin} style windowed scan while EfficientVMamba~\citep{pei2024efficientvmamba} proposed an atrous-selective scan to improve efficiency.
+Furthermore, Mamba was also used in various applications in video understanding~\citep{yang2024vivim, li2024videomamba, chen2024video}, image segmentation~\citep{liu2024swin_umamba, ma2024umamba, ruan2024vmunet, gong2024nnmamba}, and various other tasks~\citep{guo2024mambamorph, he2024pan, wang2024graph, guo2024mambair, liang2024pointmamba}.
+SiMBA~\citep{patro2024simba} uses the Fourier transform with non-linearities to model eigenvalues as negative real numbers in an attempt to improve the training.
+Similar methods have also been proposed for CNNs~\citep{wang2020high} and Transformers \citep{xiao2021early, touvron2021deit}.